Genera77/SynBrane/PROJECT_CONTEXT.md

 # SynBrane project context

 ## Overview
 SynBrane is an experimental music tool pairing a lightweight browser UI with a Node.js backend.
 The browser now focuses on a streamlined two-panel layout: a **Chords** box for editing four loop chords (one at a time) using a circular note selector, and a **Synth Parameters** box for global playback controls and patch management.
 Chord edits are sent to the backend/audio engine for live playback or WAV renders.
+The top of the page carries a cyberpunk-style ASCII "SynBrane" banner above the subtitle.

 ## Architecture
 - **Frontend** (`public/`)
   - Plain HTML/CSS/JS served statically (locally by the Node server or by Vercel in production).
   - Chords panel: four chord slots navigated via tabs.
 Each chord stores its own tuning and a set of active degrees selected on a circular picker (12 labeled note names for 12-EDO; numeric degree labels for other EDO/Scala tunings).
 Only one chord editor is visible at a time.
   - Synth Parameters panel: compact controls for mode (Harmony/Rhythm), tempo, rhythm multiplier, waveform, ADSR, and filter settings, plus loop playback/render buttons.
+The rhythm slider now ranges from roughly 0.1–1.0× (default ~0.3×) for subtle timing shifts instead of fast multipliers.
   - Patch system: Save downloads a JSON file carrying global mode/tempo/rhythm/synth plus per-chord tuning and selected degrees.
-Load applies a JSON patch and updates the UI.
+Load applies a JSON patch and updates the UI; rhythm multipliers are clamped to the current slider range when loading.
   - Loop playback/render: builds a four-event sequence (one per chord) with explicit tuning ids, degree lists, and derived frequencies and sends it to `/api/play` or `/api/render`.
+Chord and loop preview buttons now trigger immediate Web Audio playback in the browser using the active synth/filter/envelope settings (while still sending `/api/play` in the background for parity).

 - **Backend** (`server/`)
   - Minimal HTTP server exposing REST endpoints: